GUIDE: ADA ROOM SIGNAGE REQUIREMENTS

 • ¼ inch height

-• 3/8 inch surrounding clearance
+• 3/8 inch clearance surrounding braille

 PICTOGRAMS

-• It must occupy an open field at least 6 inches high
+• It must occupy an open field at least 6 inches high without text, braille or borders

 • The pictogram itself must be 4” minimum height